David A. Wagner

-David A. Wagner (born 1974) is a professor of computer science at the University of California, Berkeley and a well-known researcher in cryptography and computer security.
+David A. Wagner (born 1974) is an American professor of computer science at the University of California, Berkeley and a well-known researcher in cryptography and computer security.
 He is a member of the Election Assistance Commission's Technical Guidelines Development Committee, tasked with assisting the EAC in drafting the Voluntary Voting System Guidelines.
-He is also a member of the ACCURATE project.
+He was also a member of the ACCURATE project.

+Biography

 Wagner received an A.B. in mathematics from Princeton University in 1995, an M.S. in computer science from Berkeley in 1999, and a Ph.D. in computer science from Berkeley in 2000.
+He joined the faculty of Berkeley after graduation, became a Full Professor in 2010, and was chair of the Computer Science Department from 2020 to 2022.
+He has received awards for his teaching.

+Research

-He has published two books and over 90 peer-reviewed scientific papers.
+Wagner has published two books and over 200 peer-reviewed scientific papers.
 His notable achievements include: